OctopusDeploy/blog/blog/2021-06/using-azure-key-vault-with-octopus/index.md

 ## Conclusion

-The step template covered in this post shows how it's easy to integrate with Azure Key Vault, and make use of secrets stored there with your Octopus deployments or runbooks.
+The step template covered in this post demonstrates that it's easy to integrate with Azure Key Vault, and make use of secrets stored there with your Octopus deployments or runbooks.

 Happy deployments!